 I talk about the difference of these in my online sulphite free workshop, and why it matters.

 - chest congestion

-- A drop in BP (oddly – mine goes up)
+- A drop in blood pressure (oddly – mine goes up)

-- anaphylaxis (people have died of sulphite exposure – usually secondary to athsma)
+- anaphylaxis (people have died of sulphite exposure – usually secondary to asthma)